mburr-salesforce/lwr-recipes/packages/module-provider/README.md

             moduleEntry,
             ownHash: hashContent(originalSource),
             // Note: there is no need to compile this module
-            // The Module Registry will compile the code from ES, if needed
+            // The module registry will compile ES code, if needed
             compiledSource: originalSource,
         };
     }